okukubrianokoth/Address-Book-/README.md

 - Edit and update contact details.
 - Delete contacts with confirmation.
 - Search contacts by name, username, or email.
-- Sort contacts alphabetically (A–Z / Z–A)
+- Sort contacts alphabetically (A–Z / Z–A).

 ---